LEED: History

+Chair of the Board of Directors Steven Winter (1999–2003).
+The current chair of the Board of Directors is Anyeley Hallová (2023).

-From 1994 to 2015, LEED grew from one standard for new construction to a comprehensive system of interrelated standards covering aspects from the design and construction to the maintenance and operation of buildings.
-LEED also grew from six committee volunteers to an organization of 119,924 staff, volunteers and professionals.
+LEED has grown from one standard for new construction to a comprehensive system of interrelated standards covering aspects from the design and construction to the maintenance and operation of buildings.
+LEED has also grown from six committee volunteers to an organization of 122,626 volunteers, professionals and staff.